Eighty Years' War, 1576–1579: Don Juan's capture of Namur and Parma's offensive (July 1577–1578)

 Don Juan broke with the States-General in July, and seized the citadel of Namur with his army on 24 July 1577.
 The States-General regarded this as a violation of the Perpetual Edict, and hardened their opposition against Don Juan.
 Military preparations were made for an expected renewal of hostilities on the battlefield.
 The States-General of all provinces rallied behind William of Orange as their unofficial leader, who managed to forge a tentative understanding between Catholics and Protestants at a critical time of upheaval.
 Orange made his triumphal entries into Antwerp and on 22 September 1577 into Brussels, where he was welcomed as if he were a king, reaching the height of his power.
-Amongst the reception committee was even Aarschot, who had been Orange's rival before Alba's 1567 arrival, and the de facto leader of his majesty's loyal opposition in the years thereafter, but now embraced Orange as his ally, as their interests now firmly coinciced.
+Amongst the reception committee was even Aarschot, who had been Orange's rival before Alba's 1567 arrival, and the de facto leader of his majesty's loyal opposition in the years thereafter, but now embraced Orange as his ally, as their interests now firmly coincided.
 While Orange was awarded the title of ruwaard ("guardian") of Brabant by the States, Aarschot was appointed stadtholder of Flanders, and they agreed to bring in Matthias of Austria to replace Don Juan as Governor-General.

 Philip's financial difficulties were straightened out by the end of 1577.
 This enabled him to send a new Spanish army from Italy, under the command of Alexander Farnese, Duke of Parma.

 Spain, aided by shipments of bullion from the New World, was able to send a new army under Parma.
 These troops arrived in January 1578, and were soon venturing into the territory of the States-General.
 Parma routed the States-General's troops in the Battle of Gembloux on 31 January, allowing royalist forces to advance to Leuven.
 The five-day Siege of Zichem (February 1578), the five-day Siege of Nivelles (March 1578) followed by the capture of Diest, Zoutleeuw, Nivelles, Chimay, Herve, Limbourg, Dalhem, and Argenteau resulted in more government victories close to the rebel capital of Brussels.

 New troops raised by the States General with support of Elizabeth I of England defeated the Spanish armies at the Battle of Rijmenam on 31 July 1578.
 The States-General were not able to exploit their advantage.
 Parma became the new governor general after the death of Juan de Austria (1 October 1578).